matt-semmel/flaskChat/README.md

 # flaskChat
-A Flask API to simulate a chatroom.
+Using Flask and Javascript for a web-based chat room!